Itzms/TryGoods/README.md

 ## Status
 Project in development.
 Public preview via GitHub Pages.

+#DATES On Which Files are EDITDED:
+- 30 Aug 2025 till this date wrote all files from offline to The GitHub for Testing.

 ## Developer Notes
 This project is part of a long-term vision.
 Name, scope, and structure may evolve.